Loading lesson…

 Building a school, a bridge, or a hospital is one of the most complicated things humans do.
 Hundreds of workers, thousands of parts, and dozens of different specialists all have to coordinate without making mistakes — because a mistake in a building can be dangerous and very expensive to fix.
 AI is helping construction work at several levels.
 Before construction starts, AI can review blueprints and flag potential problems — places where two pipes would occupy the same space, or where a structural choice does not meet building codes.
 During construction, AI cameras on job sites watch for safety violations: a worker not wearing a hard hat, a vehicle moving too close to a trench, or a crane swinging toward workers.
 After construction, AI models predict how long different parts of the project will take, helping managers plan and avoid costly delays.
 Robots are also appearing on construction sites to do repetitive physical tasks — laying bricks, welding steel seams, applying concrete — so human workers can focus on the skilled decisions that require judgment and experience.

-What is the core idea behind "Construction Workers and Smart Robots"?
+What is the main idea of "Construction Workers and Smart Robots"?

-Which best describes the scope of "Construction Workers and Smart Robots"?
+Which concept is most central to "Construction Workers and Smart Robots"?